stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 When found, slips alerts pastebin download with threat level low because not all downloads from pastebin are malicious.

+### Unencrypted HTTP traffic

+When slip sees an HTTP unencrypted traffic in zeek's http.log it generates an evidence with threat_level low

 ## Leak Detector Module